tonybhimani/potato-talker-app/README.md

 cordova run android
 ```

+## Updates

+11/09/2023 - Added text-to-speech using the `cordova-plugin-tts-advanced` plugin.

+## Conclusion

 Note: I modded the libgif-js script to include an optional config parameter called `frame_delay` so that the default GIF animation speed can be overridden.

-TODOs: Fix the text wrap then add in some text-to-speech capability.
+TODOs: Fix the text wrap ~~then add in some text-to-speech capability~~.
 If I wanted to go hardcore then I'd give the Potato Talker some intelligence with ChatGPT.

 Happy coding!